riggenbachn/Kaggle_Favorita_forcast/README.md

 # Kaggle_Favorita_forcast
 This repository is my solution to Kaggle's Store Sales - Time Series Forecasting machine learning competition.
+There are 11 files,

 Getting a handle on the data:
 ![image](https://github.com/user-attachments/assets/a828eed7-e399-4c4f-84e5-e79a72a00a56)